UnderGrounder96/Database-Simulation/README.md

 	# its possible to update pip using
 	$ sudo pip install pip --upgrade

-	After being installed it is possible to install MySQLdb itself by using the following code in the command line:
+	After installing pip it is possible to install MySQLdb itself by using the following code in the command line:

 	# some machines require to run the following code first